CassieMarie0728/my-awesomeness/README.md

 - [irtiq7/OpenClaw-Android](https://github.com/irtiq7/OpenClaw-Android) - This repo allows users to download their OpenClaw into their Android devices.
 - [jackind424/onex](https://github.com/jackind424/onex) - onex is a hacking tool installer and package manager for hackers.
 Onex is a library of all hacking tools for Termux and other Linux distributions. onex can install any third party tool or any hacking tool for you. https://github.com/jackind424/onex
 - [jfogarty/latex-nonfiction-ebook-template](https://github.com/jfogarty/latex-nonfiction-ebook-template) - A LaTeX template for typesetting a professional print-on-demand nonfiction technical book, eBook (.epub, .mobi), and website
-- [junguler/m3u-radio-music-playlists](https://github.com/junguler/m3u-radio-music-playlists) - m3u playlists for radio music, sorted by popularity
 - [kodika/MutataApp](https://github.com/kodika/MutataApp) -
 - [littlebearapps/pitchdocs](https://github.com/littlebearapps/pitchdocs) - Turn any codebase into professional, marketing-ready GitHub documentation — powered by AI coding assistants
 - [lomorage/lomo-importer-release](https://github.com/lomorage/lomo-importer-release) - Batch import tool like: import Google Photos to Lomorage
 - [mahendraplus/github-repo-image-generator](https://github.com/mahendraplus/github-repo-image-generator) - A powerful tool for efficiently downloading beautiful social media images from your GitHub repositories in bulk.
 Simplify the process of creating engaging visuals for your projects with just a few commands!
 - [mattpocock/skills](https://github.com/mattpocock/skills) - Skills for Real Engineers.
-Straight from my .claude directory.
+Straight from my .agents directory.
 - [mentalblank/GPhotos-Revanced](https://github.com/mentalblank/GPhotos-Revanced) - ReVanced Google Photos APK Auto-Builds
 - [minterm/rtsp-cloud-cam](https://github.com/minterm/rtsp-cloud-cam) - Save an RTSP stream from a cheap IP camera to the cloud through Dropbox.
 - [mishakorzik/AllHackingTools](https://github.com/mishakorzik/AllHackingTools) -  All-in-One Hacking Tools For Hackers!
 And more hacking tools!
 For termux.